 It was quite a stretch getting into the saddle.
 As I pushed myself upright with my left foot, I suddenly realized I was in trouble.
 Sitting stationary, with neither of my toes able to reach the floor, I was entirely at the mercy of forces out of my control.
 At that moment, bike, boy, and all started a slow roll to Starboard, away from the kickstand and right into the Christmas Tree!

 The sharp pine leaves and boughs started to dig in, scratching my bare arm and cheek.
-Ornaments tinkled as some even dropped to the floor.
+Ornaments tinkled and some even dropped to the floor.
 As the tree groaned past the tipping point, I realized there was no longer any hope……we were going down.

 But just at that moment, a hand reached out from the darkness and caught me firmly around the upper arm, pulling me back, as another hand somehow was able to right the falling Christmas Tree.
 Bewildered, still sitting but now upright on my new bike, I turned and was able to make out the shape of my Uncle Adrian’s face.
 He was still holding me by his left hand.
 I started to speak, but with his right index finger, he slowly touched his lips.